Ijadpanahsaravi/Aspergillus-Germination-Dynamics/README.md

 ---
 ## 🧠 Acknowledgements
 Some part of this pipeline builds on the germinationmetrics R package (Aravind et al., 2024), originally designed for plant seed germination.
-It was adapted for fungal spores to offer a universal and unbiased analysis framework.

 ## ✉️ Contact
 For questions or collaborations: